Version 1.3 / 1.4 FAQ

 - The 64-bit version requires 64-bit modules.
 Most of your older modules are probably 32-bit.
 The 64-bit version will load projects created in the 32-bit version, but some modules will be inactive if you don't have a 64-version of them.

 - With the VST preset format (*.fxp) presets saved from 32-bit plugins are generally not interchangeable with 64-bit plugins.
-The exception is that the Preset Browser module can load fxp presets from 32-bit plugins.
+The exception is that the Preset Browser module can load fxp presets from 32-bit plugins. .fxp presets saved from 64-bit SynthEdit will be compatible with 64-bit plugins but not with 32-bit plugins (and vice-versa).

 - xmlpreset format presets are compatible across all plugin formats.